Forget Doing it Well – Anything Worth Doing is Worth Doing Poorly

 Perfection is the Enemy of Progress

-This phrase rings true as well.
 If you spend all your time trying to get something perfect, you’ll never be able to move on.
 Perfect doesn’t exist.

 Some people work on their blogs for months before ever going live.
 They want to have a hundred posts ready, have the perfect theme, build a social following, or do a thousand other little tasks first to ensure their launch is perfect.

 Putting your best foot forward seems like a reasonable goal.
 However, these bloggers are losing time.
-It typically takes over 18 months for Google to decide that it should rank a new site – so if you wait six months for things to be perfect, you will have to wait another 18 months to rank.
+It typically takes over 18 months for Google to decide that it should rank a new site, so if you wait six months for things to be perfect, you will have to wait another 18 months to rank.

 Instead, you could post less-than-stellar content, let Google learn who you are, and then only wait 12 more months to rank.

 Churchill said this long before blogging and Google existed.
 It’s relevant to everything.
 Waiting for the perfect time will ensure you keep waiting and never start.
-Nothing will ever be perfect.

 No One Starts Out Good At Anything

 Humanity loves to elevate the myth of natural talent.
-We celebrate the mythical person who immediately excels at everything, never making even a single mistake in their self-made rise to fame and fortune.
+We celebrate the legendary person who immediately excels at everything, never making even a single mistake in their self-made rise to fame and fortune.
 We label winners as “overnight successes” while ignoring the years of hard work they put into their talent.

-The truth is success rarely happens overnight.
+The truth is that success rarely happens overnight.

-Micheal Jorden, the greatest basketball player of all time, was cut from his varsity team.
+Michael Jordan, the greatest basketball player of all time, was cut from his varsity team.
 He earned his position through discipline and motivation.
 Jordan’s drive to keep trying after this rejection built upon his natural talent, allowing him to grow and develop into the impressive player he would become.

 Albert Einstein may have been born with natural genius, but his commitment to nurturing it made him one of the most famous scientists of all time.
-Vincent Van Gogh spent five years studying before creating what he considered his first masterpiece.
+Vincent Van Gogh spent five years studying before creating what he considered his first masterpiece

 Practice Makes Perfect